 Dreamland isn’t Cass’ story though; It is the story of her younger sister Caitlin.

-After Cass's hasty departure, little sister Caitlin is left to pick up the pieces.
+After Cass’s hasty departure, her little sister Caitlin is left to pick up the pieces.
 Her attempts at finding life after Cass come tumbling down the night she meet Rogerson Biscoe.
-He's a dark brooding drug-dealer whose life is constantly in motion and Caitlin wants nothing more than to be in motion with him.
+He’s a dark brooding drug-dealer whose life is constantly in motion and Caitlin wants nothing more than to be in motion with him.
 Caitlin entwines her life in his moving farther away from the person everyone wants her to be.

 Dreamland takes a hard look at physical abuse, relationship abuse and it digs in a lot deeper with teen issues thanSomone Like Youdoes.
 We get to experince Caitlin’s thoughts, feelings and fears in a deeply intimate and uncliched narration.